becoming beloved community

 -

-Funding research on the history of slavery and St. Luke's, with a public presentation given by historian Gary Freeze (link to presentation)
+Funding research on the history of slavery and St. Luke's, with a public presentation given by historian Gary Freeze (link to presentation).
+A written report was published in 2021.

 -